SchemaPlus/schema_plus/README.md

 *   If you rename a table, indexes named using rails' automatic naming convention will be renamed correspondingly.

+*   `remove_index` now accepts an `:if_exists` option to prevent errors from attempting to remove non-existent indexes.

 ### Foreign Key Constraints